 Along with the broad spectrum of Greek dishes, there are two common drinks that you’ll likely have at each meal — Raki and ouzo.
 Ouzo is found throughout Greece, while Raki is plentiful on the islands of Crete, Rhodes, Chios, and Cyprus, as it originates from Turkey.

-Don’t miss out on trying this!
+Like many other Greek travel guides you’ll find on the world wide web, one of my top tips is to not miss out on trying this!
 It’s a big part of Greek culture and you’ll be expected to have a taste when at dinner.
 And don’t forget to say “Yamas!” when cheers-ing!
 This means “to our health” in Greek.

 How to Tip in Greece